eclipse-iceoryx/iceoryx/doc/design/request_response_communication.md

 ![client state machine](diagrams/request_response/client_state_machine.svg)

-Contrary to the subscriber state machine, the client doesn't pass it's response queue with the `CONNECT` CaPro message but with the `HANDSHAKE` message.
+Similar to the subscriber state machine, the client passes it's response queue with the `CONNECT` CaPro message to the server.
-The server will pass its request queue with the `OFFER` CaPro message.
+The server will pass its request queue with the `ACK` CaPro message to the client.
-This is done to have the same state transitions for the case when the server is already present as well as when the server offers its service after the client initially tried to connect.

 Following is a sequence diagram which shows all this cases